Skip to content

 Field notes on agent security

-Working notes on governing AI coding agents at the endpoint: shadow MCP, the Agent Exposure Report, and the BYOK kill-switch drill.
+Working notes on governing AI coding agents at the endpoint: shadow MCP, endpoint governance, and verifiable custody.
 No fluff.

 • 6 min read